-This course continues to provide the training required to develop the advanced skills and decision making of a commercial helicopter pilot.
+This course continues to provide the training required to develop the advanced skills of a Commercial Helicopter Pilot.
 The student will demonstrate a thorough understanding of the various maneuvers and operations, and the ability to perform them all to the Commercial Rotorcraft-Helicopter Practical Test Standards.
 This course is graded on a pass/fail basis.

-Prerequisites: Commercial Pilot Ground School I (AER 230A) and Rotorcraft Commercial Pilot Flight I (AER 236) Co-requisite: Commercial Pilot Ground School II (AER 230B)
+Prerequisite: Commercial Pilot Ground School I (AER 230A) and Rotorcraft Commercial Pilot Flight I (AER 236)